Skip to main content

 Prerequisites

 Before deploying a standalone agent or workflow, you need a Kubernetes cluster with kubectl access, Helm 3.19.0+ installed, a Solace Event Broker with connection URL and credentials, and an LLM service API endpoint and credentials (e.g., OpenAI).
-You also need a PostgreSQL database (version 17+) for state management and object storage (S3, Azure Blob, or GCS) for file handling---though in deployer mode these are auto-discovered from the existing quickstart installation.
+You also need a PostgreSQL database (version 17+) for state management and object storage (S3, Azure Blob, or GCS) for file handling---if you are deploying alongside a SAM Quickstart, these are already provisioned and the Quickstart values sample reuses them by name.

-Create a configuration file that defines your agent or workflow.
+Create a configuration file that defines your agent.
 This file is passed to Helm via --set-file config.yaml=.
-All ${...} variables are resolved at runtime from environment variables that the chart injects.
+All ${...} variables are resolved at runtime from environment variables that the chart injects (broker creds, LLM, namespace).

 Example agent configuration: